 3. We believe he now knows he isn’t going anywhere else.
 It must have been hard for him to be in a third home by the age of one year.
 But he knows how much we love him since we show it in many ways.
 He is a happy, funny boy and we allow him to be.
 We are firm with him since he is so overzealous and goofy in some ways but we want to help his personality blossom not squash it.

 As I said I apply the oils to King daily and when I do, Schatzie will sit and watch and then react as if I had applied something she didn’t like to HER.
-She’ll roll around and act like she is trying to rub whatever she thinks I applied to her off.
 I suspect she has had toxic flea and tick medication applied to her and as sensitive as she is, I imagine that was horrible for her, poor girl.

 All of my dogs have seemed to like the oils, will sit for them to be applied, and in fact Shadrach loved them!
 He would sniff and sniff them from the bottle and always wagged his tail when I got the raindrop oils out as I am sure he associated them with the nice raindrop technique he received.
 King does the same with the raindrop oils.
 He loves the massage and how he must feel afterward I am sure.